Pieter van Langen

 Direction

-Define a course of action for developing the capability.
+Define a course of action for developing the capability in your organization.

 Priority